DonHulieo/don-patrols/README.md

 - `pedSettings.blips` is whether to show blips for the peds.
 - `pedSettings.health` is the health of the peds.
 - `pedSettings.armour` is the armour of the peds.
+- `pedSettings.suffersCrits` is whether the peds can suffer critical hits.
+- `pedSettings.diesWhenInjured` is whether the peds die when in the injured down state.
 - `pedSettings.footsteps` is the footstep sounds of the peds.
 Set to `'loud'` for loud footstep sounds, set to `'quiet'` for quiet footstep sounds, set to `false` for no footstep sounds.
 - `pedSettings.relationship` is the relationship group of the peds.
 Set to `0` for Companion, set to `1` for Respect, set to `2` for Like, set to `3` for Neutral, set to `4` for Dislike, set to `5` for Hate.
 By deault, the relationships are either 4 (Dislike) or 5 (Hate), so they peds will either shoot when aggravated or shoot on sight respectively.
 - `pedSettings.relNameOverride` is the name of the relationship group.
 Set to `false` to not override the name.
 This is useful if you want to use the same relationship group for multiple areas, i.e Cayo Perico.